RELATES TO: KRS 216B.400(2), (4), 314.011(14), 314.103, 314.142, 314.470, 403.707, 421.500-421.575

-(g) Provide a report from the Kentucky Administrative Office of the Courts, Courtnet Disposition System that is within six (6) months of the date of the application;
+(f) Provide a report from the Kentucky Administrative Office of the Courts, CourtNet Disposition System that is within six (6) months of the date of the application;

 (2) Upon completion of the application process, the board shall issue the SANE credential for a period ending October 31.

-(2) Upon completion of the required continuing education, completion of the SANE Renewal Application or Annual Credential Renewal Application: SANE with RN Compact License (Not Kentucky), as applicable, and payment of the fee established in 201 KAR 20:240, the SANE credential shall be renewed at the same time the registered nurse license is renewed.
+(2) Upon completion of the required continuing education, completion of the Annual Credential Renewal Application: SANE Credential with RN in Kentucky or Annual Credential Renewal Application: SANE with RN Compact License (Not Kentucky), as applicable, and payment of the fee established in 201 KAR 20:240, the SANE credential shall be renewed at the same time the registered nurse license is renewed.